Prachit45/book-store-mern/README.md

 The **Book Store MERN Application** is a complete end-to-end web app developed to demonstrate real-world full-stack development skills.
 It includes user authentication, RESTful APIs, database integration, and a responsive frontend.

-This project is ideal for showcasing **industry-level MERN stack skills** to recruiters.

 ---

 ## 🛠️ Tech Stack